 Okay, let’s say you do have a personal car insurance policy, and you’ve added OPCF 27 to cover rental vehicles.
 You’re all set when you rent a moving truck, right?
 Wrong.
 You see, coverage under your personal car insurance policy only applies to vehicles with a gross vehicle weight of 4500 kilograms or less.
 This means that your personal policy will not extend to cover moving trucks.
 For this reason, you’ll want to check ‘yes’ to the damage waiver offered by the truck rental company.
 If not, you could be stuck paying for expensive repairs out of your own pocket.

-You’re renting outside Canada or the US
+You’re renting a car outside Canada or the US

 Congratulations!
 You’re finally taking the family to Europe for a well-deserved vacation.
 You have your personal car insurance policy, and you’ve added OPCF 27, you’re set to rent a car when you arrive.
 But there’s one problem.
 Your Ontario auto insurance coverage only extends to cover you while driving in Canada and the United States.
 That’s right.
 If you are driving a rental car outside one of these two countries, you’ll need to get additional insurance protection.
 Do some research, and remember, coverage from each company can vary.
 Be sure to read the fine print.